TU-e-Honors-Academy-AI-Track/DeepL_Intro/README.md

 Hello there track members! 👋

 We would like to let you know that this project is open for contributions for you fellow track members!
-The contribution can be anythig from formatting changes to making a fancy logo for our track (see the following to get inspired).
+The contribution can be anything from formatting changes to making a fancy logo for our track (see the following to get inspired).
 You can contact Simon or any other of the current contributors (see above).
 <link rel="stylesheet" href="./styles.css">
 <!-- <img src="Logo_inspiration.png" width="512" height="512" /> -->
 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center; width: 512px;">